Chikungunya Vaccines

 Chikungunya Outbreaks

-As of April 18, 2025, over a billion people lived in areas where Chikungunya is endemic.
-Chikungunya outbreak news in 2025 is posted at this link.
+As of 2025, millions of people live in areas where Chikungunya is endemic.
+Chikungunya outbreak news is posted at this link.